Written by Rebecca Peters-Golden

-- 1 loaf Pepperidge Farm Very Thin bread (I liked the whole wheat, but I recommend white)
+- 1 loaf Pepperidge Farm Very Thin bread—I like the whole wheat, but I recommend white

-Slice the cucumber as thinly as possible—preferably about a millimeter thick (if you’re a mandoline enthusiast, this is a good time to pull yours out).
+- Peel the cucumber if desired and slice as thinly as possible—preferably about a millimeter thick (if you’re a mandoline enthusiast, this is a good time to pull yours out).
 If your cucumbers are too thick, your slices of bread will skid off each other when you go to slice your sandwich.

 You can, of course, add other things to cucumber sandwiches if you so desire.
 As something of a purist, the only thing I ever add is watercress, but you could conceivably add arugula, thinly sliced radish, very thinly sliced ham, or any other favorite garnish.